US scraps prison plan for abandoned coal mine | DW | 19.06.2019

 These hills are also home to four federal prisons — and until this week, an abandoned mountaintop mine in Letcher County, Kentucky, was expected to house a fifth.

-But this week, 21 federal prisoners who had sued the bureau over the site's alleged health hazards, won a surprise victory when the US Bureau of Prisons (BOP) abruptly pulled out of the propsosed 1,200-bed penitentiary.
+This week, 21 federal prisoners who had sued the bureau over the site's alleged health hazards won a surprise victory when the US Bureau of Prisons (BOP) abruptly pulled out of the proposed 1,200-bed penitentiary.

 Read more: As Germany phases out coal, villages still forced to make way for mining